-*Our Studio is very full but we may have an opening for you so please fill out our quick online form.
-Then we will get you scheduled for a new student interview!
-Mommy & Me type “little music” classes, Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are just some of the awesome lessons and classes at our studio by myself and co-teacher Ms. Sarah Jane.
+Step One to Taking Lessons is by filling out our quick online form.
+Then we will get you scheduled for a new student meeting!
+Preschool Piano, Private Violin Lessons, Piano Lessons, Music Theory Homeschool Classes and Group Piano or Ukulele Classes are just some of the awesome lessons and classes at our studio by myself and co-teacher Ms. Sarah Jane.
 Please see information about ukulele classes here: https://violinjudy.com/ukulele/

 As a dedicated music teachers (Ms. Judy is a mom too), we make every part of taking lessons as easy as possible with online payment options and virtual (facetime or skype or even a youtube video) lessons for sick or snow days.
 Consistent learning is the key to success and technology makes it easier to get every lesson in!

 If you child is interested in music lessons , then we would love to chat with you about lessons.
 Your potential teacher will discuss current lesson times available at the new student interview.
 If we don’t have a time that works well with your schedule we do have an active waiting list.
 Our assistant makes contact each month with those on the list.
 We do teach each and EVERY day!

 My students get “spoiled” because I’m always trying out new ideas with them, so they get lots of extra treats and rewards for good practicing.
 I put my new ideas into my blog, websites, books and speeches that I give to other Violin and Piano Teachers.
 I’m honored to have been a featured teacher in webinars and magazines, and REALLY enjoy that other teachers use my ideas all over the world!